isralennon/MSAAI521/deliverables/Paper.md

 ### 3.2 Dataset Structure

 As illustrated in Figure 2, the nuScenes dataset is organized hierarchically with scenes as the top-level ojects.
 Each scene is a 20 second driving sequence and contains 20 samples captured at 2Hz (twice per second).
 Each sample contains one snapshot from each sensor on the car, including the LiDAR.
-In addition, each sample contains a series of annotations as class annotated bounding boxes.
+In addition, each sample contains a series of annotations as class-annotated bounding boxes.

+**Figure 2**
+*Dataset schema of NuScenes dataset*
 ![](Resources/DatasetSchema.png)

-Figure 2: Dataset schema of NuScenes dataset

 ### 3.3 Exploratory Data Analysis